Drug And Alcohol Addiction In New Orleans, Louisiana

 You have options.
 Talk about them with a treatment provider today.

-Heroin Killing More In New Orleans Than Ever Before
+Heroin Has Killed More In New Orleans Than Ever Before

 New Orleans is a city of indulgence to many.
-Naturally, with the growth of the opioid epidemic, those indulgences have grown as well.
-In 2015, there were 92 deaths from drugs across the city.
-In 2017, there were 219.
-A majority of these deaths, 76%, involved some opioids in some way.
-Cocaine, was involved in 116 deaths, and fentanyl was present in 87 deaths, up from 48 the previous year.
-This is especially dangerous when the most common drug to cut with fentanyl, heroin, has been deemed “a public health crisis” by New Orleans Coroner, Dr. Jeffrey Rouse.
+Naturally, with the growth of the Opioid epidemic, those indulgences have grown as well.
+The most common drug to cut with Fentanyl, Heroin, has been deemed “a public health crisis” by New Orleans Coroner Dr. Jeffrey Rouse.

-The presence of fentanyl is actually a large reason for the current opioid crisis our nation finds itself in.
-Dealers use the drug to cut with heroin to keep costs down.
-However, their equipment is not accurate enough to measure the drugs out, so many who deal fentanyl are selling people fatal doses.
-As fentanyl, an opioid 100 times stronger than morphine, is becoming more prevalent, more people are dying from overdose.
-This is especially true in a place like New Orleans, where heroin use was already more prevalent per capita than a majority of other cities.
+The presence of Fentanyl is actually a large reason for the current Opioid crisis our nation finds itself in.
+Dealers use the drug to cut with Heroin to keep costs down.
+However, their equipment is not accurate enough to measure the drugs out, so many who deal Fentanyl are selling people fatal doses.
+As Fentanyl, an Opioid 100 times stronger than Morphine, is becoming more prevalent, more people are dying from overdose.

 Drugs and Homicide, A Vicious Cycle In New Orleans